 wildwestbadlandtours.com | Drumheller, Alberta | 403-823-3118

 Dinosaur Provincial Park is home to the highest concentration of late Cretaceous period fossils in the world and was designated a UNESCO World Heritage Site in 1979.
 To date, dozens of dinosaur species have been unearthed and more than 300 specimens grace museums around the world.
 There’s plenty to do here – A variety of tour options are available, such as a guided excavation.
 Or visit with a palaeontologist and take a behind-the-scenes guided tour to an active dig site.

-The River Ranche Lodge is located within the famed Canadian Badlands on the Siksika Nation Reserve, just a one-hour’s drive from Calgary.
+The River Ranche Lodge is located within the famed Canadian Badlands on the Siksika First Nation, just a one-hour’s drive from Calgary.
 Overlooking the scenic Bow River, the Lodge is nestled within one of the largest intact Cottonwood riverine ecosystems in Western Canada, and features four double occupancy rooms adjoining the main lodge area, where there is ample room for dining and socializing.
 Guests can end their days of outdoor adventure on the large deck, enjoying a campfire, or relaxing in the hot tub watching spectacular sunsets.
 River Ranche Lodge specializes in both cultural and fly fishing adventures as well as kayaking and cross-country skiing packages, all of which can be customized.
-Please visit their Facebook page for more information.

 Do you work in the travel trade and have questions?
 Contact Tom Babin at email@example.com